Dust evolution with MUPPI in cosmological volumes: Results

 \subsubsection{Redshift evolution of dust profiles}

-In Fig. \ref{fig:profile_zevo} we show the redshift evolution of the median profiles of the small to large and silicate to carbon dust mass ratios, as well as those of DTG and DTM.
+In Fig. \ref{fig:profile_zevo} we show the redshift evolution of the median profiles of the \revdue{S-to-L} and \revdue{Sil-to-C} dust mass ratios, as well as those of DTG and DTM.
 In this analysis we consider the MWHM galaxies and their main progenitors at $z=0.5, 1.0,$ and $2.0$.
 The radial coordinate has been normalized to the $R_{200}$ of each halo at the corresponding redshift.
 Both the DTG and DTM show a profile that increases monotonically with time, as a result of the continuous production and ejection of dust from galaxies.

 Large grains dominate both inside and outside ($r>0.1\,R_{200}$) galaxies at any redshift.
-At $z \gtrsim 2$ the small to large grains ratio is significantly smaller outside, and this difference decreases with time, almost vanishing at $z=0$.
+At $z \gtrsim 2$ the \revdue{S-to-L} grains ratio is significantly smaller outside, and this difference decreases with time, almost vanishing at $z=0$.
 This is related to the rapid increase of this ratio in the galactic region at early time (look back time $\gtrsim 10$ Gyr) for massive galaxies (see red band in lower left panel of Figure \ref{fig:low_high_evo}).
 Dust is primarily produced in the galactic region and transported outside.
 It takes some time to pollute the {\it outside} region.
 Therefore dust properties in latter regions reflects the properties of dust in the former one at somewhat earlier time.
 At low redshift, the ratio tends to increase up to $\log r/R_{200} \simeq -1.2$.
 This is likely due both to the radial decrease of the specific star formation, so that the relative importance of small grains production by accretion with respect to that of large grains by stellar injection increases, and to a progressive shift of the balance between shattering and coagulation in favour of shattering, again related to a fractional decrease of the dense, star-forming and dust coagulating ISM.
 At larger radii, the ratio decreases because the gas suddenly reaches a typical temperature of a few $10^5$ K, at which sputtering, whose efficiency is ten times larger for small grains, begins to be non-negligible, progressively with time (Figure \ref{fig:profile_temp}).

 As for the contribution of Silicates and C to the dust budget, Fig. \ref{fig:profile_zevo} (top right panel) confirms the trend already discussed in Sec. \ref{sec:scaling_size_comp}.
 The importance of the former kind of grain increases with cosmic time at $z \lesssim 2$ or look back time $\lesssim 10$ Gyr in massive enough galaxies.
 This evolution occurs both in the galactic region (see also Fig \ref{fig:low_high_evo} bottom right panel) as well as outside it.
 It arises from the delay imposed to silicate accretion by the limited availability of the key element at early times.
 A striking feature of the profile evolution is the reversal of the slope with time.
 It switches from increasing Sil/C with radius at high-z to low-z, where the opposite occurs.
 Again, this can be understood taking into account that the dust mixture outside the galaxies is imprinted, with some reprocessing, by the conditions of the dust inside the galaxies at some earlier time.
 Fig \ref{fig:low_high_evo} demonstrates that Sil/C rapidly decreases with time at $z \gtrsim 2$ (look-back time $\gtrsim 10$ Gyr) down to a minimum, and then in massive galaxies, it begins to increase slowly.